groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-epub-files-groupdocs-java-guide/_index.md

 ---
-title: "How to Merge EPUB Files Using GroupDocs.Merger for Java&#58; A Comprehensive Guide"
+title: "How to merge multiple epubs using GroupDocs.Merger for Java: A Comprehensive Guide"
-description: "Learn how to seamlessly merge multiple EPUB files into a single document using GroupDocs.Merger for Java.
-Follow our step-by-step guide to enhance your e-book compilation process."
+description: "Learn how to merge multiple epubs using GroupDocs.Merger for Java.
+Follow our step-by-step guide to combine EPUB files efficiently."
-date: "2025-05-10"
+date: "2026-03-30"
 weight: 1
 url: "/java/format-specific-merging/merge-epub-files-groupdocs-java-guide/"
 keywords: